lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 ## TWAP

 TWAP stands for the time-weighted average price.
-It’s a reliable average price that can exclude short-term price fluctuation or manipulation and have been widely used in DeFi ([Astroport's usage](https://docs.astroport.fi/astroport/smart-contracts/oracles#time-weighted-average-prices))
+It’s a reliable average price that can exclude short-term price fluctuation or manipulation and have been widely used in DeFi ([How does Astroport use this](https://docs.astroport.fi/astroport/smart-contracts/oracles#time-weighted-average-prices))

 The time-weighted price algorithm is quite simple: the price P multiplied by how long it lasts T is continuously added to a cumulative value C. ([more info](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/oracles)).